|

 1. IFLs are significantly less expensive than z/OS CPUs

-on the same mainframe and the fee is one-off (around
+on the same mainframe and the fee is one-off.

-2. Your MSU rating and your zSeriesŪ model designation
+2. Your MSU rating and your zSeries model designation

 are unchanged when running extra Linux applications